AI Chatbot Lawsuits Raise Urgent Child Safety Questions

 Compliant — They agree with you, validate your feelings, tell you what you want to hear

-Addictive by design — Engagement metrics drive development, not safety The business model is simple: keep users talking.
+Optimized for engagement — Engagement metrics can drive development ahead of safety The business model is simple: keep users talking.
 The longer they talk, the more

 data you collect, the more premium features you can sell, the higher your